gabrielveliz/gabrielveliz/README.md

 - 😄 Pronouns: I identify as a man, because my parents taught me that, but my mind is open and I believe that people can choose their gender without anyone being able to argue with them.

 ## Featured projects
--IP Address Tracker (https://ip-address-tracker-six-rose.vercel.app/) repository: https://github.com/gabrielveliz/ip-address-tracker
+- IP Address Tracker (https://ip-address-tracker-six-rose.vercel.app/) repository: https://github.com/gabrielveliz/ip-address-tracker
--Game Rock Paper Scissors (https://rock-paper-scissors-game-rho-ten.vercel.app/) repository: https://github.com/gabrielveliz/rock-paper-scissors-game
+- Game Rock Paper Scissors (https://rock-paper-scissors-game-rho-ten.vercel.app/) repository: https://github.com/gabrielveliz/rock-paper-scissors-game
--Space Tourism Website (Belongs to a FrontendMentor) (https://space-tourism-website-seven-rho.vercel.app/) repository: https://github.com/gabrielveliz/space-tourism-website
+- Space Tourism Website (Belongs to a FrontendMentor) (https://space-tourism-website-seven-rho.vercel.app/) repository: https://github.com/gabrielveliz/space-tourism-website
 I really like this last project, the images and the background are beautiful.

 ## Lenguages and Tools.